 By Rachael Link, MS, RD

-Collagen supplements have taken the health and wellness industry by storm lately, cropping up in pharmacies, health stores and beauty shops across the globe.
+Collagen supplements have taken the health and wellness industry by storm lately, cropping up in retail stores, health stores and beauty shops across the globe.

-This superstar supplement is particularly popular thanks to the long list of benefits that it has to offer.
-In fact, not only can collagen support healthy skin, hair and nails, but it can even help support gut health and joint function as well.
+This superstar supplement is particularly popular thanks to the long list of health benefits.
+Not only can collagen generally support healthy skin elasticity, strong hair and nails, but it can even help support gut health and joint function as well.

 However, with so many different types and varieties of collagen out there, navigating the supplement aisle can get pretty tricky.
 From collagen peptides to capsules to hydrolysates and beyond, even decoding the ingredients label of your collagen supplement can be quite a feat.

 Fortunately, finding the right collagen supplement for you doesn’t have to be complicated.
-In this article, we’ll cover everything you need to know about collagen, including the benefits and types, along with some simple strategies to start upping your intake.
+In this article, we’ll cover everything you need to know about collagen, including the benefits and types, along with some simple strategies to start enjoying its benefits.

 What Is Collagen?

 Collagen is a type of protein found throughout the body in the skin, muscles, joints, tendons and digestive system.

 In addition to helping to hold the body together, it also supplies skin with its structure, strengthens the skeletal system and generally functions to help support cellular turnover and replacement of dead cells.